jrafa1607/Cryptography-In-Python/Algorithms/README.md

 ### ⚙️🛡️ Cryptography Implementations

-In this section, you will find implementations and useful links for various ciphers.
+In this section, you will find implementations and useful links for various ciphers:

 | Cipher | Description |
 | :--- | :--- |